Your web browser is out of date. Update your browser for more security, speed and the best experience on this site.

 So London Careers Festival was launched and delivered for the first time in 2019!
 Apprentice 19 and the Livery Showcase took center stage over two days at the Guildhall, and a range of employers across London hosted ‘fringe’ career events in their workplaces.
 There were 5,046 bookings, from 113 schools, hosted by 128 organisations and Livery Companies for events in 2019.

-The ApprenticeFutures runs the annual two day Apprentice Careers event at the Guildhall in London as part of London Careers Festival.
+The ApprenticeFutures runs the annual Apprentice Careers event at the Guildhall in London as part of London Careers Festival.
 This event brings together a large number of well-known employers, providers, colleges and universities all of whom are involved in apprenticeship.
 Its also has its own website designed to help anyone seeking to find out more about Apprenticeships.
 From what an apprenticeship is, potential apprenticeship roles in specific industries and sectors, information and feedback from apprentices themselves about what it is like to be an apprentice, to organisations that can help identify, recruit and manage placements as well as those that give general career advice and guidance.

 The Stationers have supported those undertaking apprenticeships in our industries for centuries so it is only natural that we continue to do so, promoting and advocating apprenticeships to potential candidates through our membership and through the use of new technology.
 We think it is important to encourage and support the aspirations of young people across the country as they consider their post-school choices as well as the ambitions of others who may already be in employment but looking to take on new skills and/or make a career change through an apprenticeship.